zeixcom/ui-element/docs-src/pages/api/functions/setProperty.md

 `K`

-Name of property to be set
+Name of the property to set

-### s
+### reactive

 [`Reactive`](../type-aliases/Reactive.md)\<`E`\[`K`\], `P`, `E`\> = `...`

-Reactive bound to the property value
+Reactive value bound to the property value (defaults to property name)

 ## Returns

 [`Effect`](../type-aliases/Effect.md)\<`P`, `E`\>

-An effect function that sets the property of the element
+Effect function that sets the property on the element

 ## Since